Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Introduction

 for all $\lambda>0.$ This means that is not enough to control the $L^\infty_t L^2_x$ or $L^2_t \dot{H}^1_x$ norms of $u,$ which are supercritical in terms of scaling; in order to guarantee global regularity, we need to control a scale critical norm.
 Ladyzhenskaya \cite{Ladyzhenskaya}, Prodi \cite{Prodi}, and Serrin \cite{Serrin} independently proved a family of scale critical regularity criteria, which state that if $T_{max}<+\infty,$ and $\frac{2}{p}+\frac{3}{q}=1,$ with $3<q\leq +\infty$ then

 Escauriaza, Seregin and S\v{v}er\'ak \cite{L3} extended this result to the endpoint case $q=3$.
 They proved that if $T_{max}<+\infty,$ then

+Recently, Tao further extended this regularity criterion giving a quantitative lower bound on the rate of the blowup of the $L^3$ norm \cite{TaoL3}.
+This result is very slightly supercritical---in fact triple logarithmically---with respect to scaling, and is the first supercritical regularity criterion for the Navier--Stokes equation.

-Two crucially important objects for the study of the Navier--Stokes equation are the strain, which is the symmetric gradient of the velocity, $S=\nabla_{sym}u,$ with $S_{ij}=\frac{1}{2}\left(\partial_i u_j+ \partial_j u_i\right),$ and the vorticity, which is a vector that represents the anti-symmetric part of the velocity, and is is given by $\omega=\nabla \times u.$ Physically, the strain describes how the fluid is deformed, while the vorticity describes how the fluid is rotated.
+Two crucially important objects for the study of the Navier--Stokes equation are the strain, which is the symmetric gradient of the velocity, $S=\nabla_{sym}u,$ with $S_{ij}=\frac{1}{2}\left(\partial_i u_j+ \partial_j u_i\right),$ and the vorticity, which is a vector that represents the anti-symmetric part of the velocity, and is given by $\omega=\nabla \times u.$ Physically, the strain describes how a parcel of the fluid is deformed, while the vorticity describes how a parcel of the fluid is rotated.

 Taking the curl of \eqref{NavierStokes}, we find the evolution equation for $\omega$ is given by

 Taking the symmetric gradient of \eqref{NavierStokes}, we find the evolution equation for $S$ is given by,